InnoIPA/EXMU-X261-usermanual/tocs/0.Getting-Started/Getting-Started.md

 ![X261-som-board](fig/X261-som-board.png)
 - X261-Carrier Board
 ![X261-carrier-board-all](fig/X261-carrier-board-all.png)
-- (optional) A Debug Board: You can use it to communicate with the host through uart
+- (optional) A Debug Board: You can use it to communicate with the host through UART
 ![debug-board](fig/debug-board.jpg)
 - A Power Supply
 ![power-supply](fig/power.png)
-- A MicroSD Card: Please prepare a microSD card of 16GB or more
+- A MicroSD Card: Please prepare a microSD card of 16GB or more.
 ![microsd-card](fig/microsd-card.jpg)
 ## Software
 - OS Image(Ubuntu), you can contact james_chen@innodisk.com, then you can refer to the "Setting up the SD Card Image" section for first boot.